Tis’ the season to eat, drink and be merry!

 5. Memory loss.

-Ever notice how after a weekend of partying, you may lose your keys, misplace your credit card, or forget main details on a work assignment?
-That spacey, forgetfulness is due to shrinking brain mass.
+Ever notice how after a weekend of partying, you may lose your keys, misplace your credit card, or forget the main details on a work assignment?
+That spacey forgetfulness is due to shrinking brain mass.

 According to Dr. Hafeez, “when you mess with neurotransmitters, you’re messing with cognitive function, which includes memory.
 Alcohol throws off brain chemistry in the hippocampus, a key spot in the brain helping us formulate memories.

 If you’re noticing blackouts where you forget leaving a party, how you got home or other details of the timeline, that’s a sign you’re drinking too much or too quickly.”